 And the angel said to her in reply, “The Holy Spirit will come upon you, and the power of the Most High will overshadow you.
 Therefore the child to be born will be called holy, the Son of God.

-Thus, this child will not only be the messianic son of David; he will be the divine Son of God, coming from the Spirit and the power of God himself.
+Some commentators see this as a reference to Mary as the new Ark of the Covenant, which contained the Word of God.
+Thus, this child will not only be the messianic son of David; he will be the divine Son of God, coming from the Spirit and the power of God himself (John 1:1).

-What Mary is being told is truly awesome: the all-holy Son of God will enter the world through her womb.
+What Mary is being told is truly awesome: the all-holy Son of God will enter the world through her womb, and she will become a tabernacle of God.
 She is called to play a crucial role in the salvation of God’s people, a task that will surely demand great hardship.

 And behold, Elizabeth, your relative, has also conceived a son in her old age, and this is the sixth month for her who was called barren;